The Einstein Relation on Metric Measure Spaces

-When regarding an open bounded domain $U$ in $\IR^n$, the Einstein relation is an equation expressing that the geometric behavior -- expressed in the asymptotic scaling of mass for small balls -- is nicely compatible with the analytic structure given by the Dirichlet-Laplace operator $\gD$ on $U$ -- expressed in the asymptotic behaviour of its eigenvalue counting function -- and with the asymptotic velocity of the stochastic process induced by $\gD$, namely Brownian motion.
-With the development of analytic and stochastic theory on (mainly self-similar) fractals, it was also discovered that the same relation holds on some fractals, most prominently on the Sierpinski gasket $\SG$.
+When regarding an open bounded domain $U$ in $\IR^n$, the Einstein relation is an equation expressing that the geometric behavior -- expressed by the asymptotic scaling of mass for small balls -- is nicely compatible with the analytic structure given by the Dirichlet-Laplace operator $\gD$ on $U$ -- expressed by the asymptotic behaviour of its eigenvalue counting function -- and with the asymptotic velocity of the stochastic process induced by $\gD$, namely Brownian motion.
+With the development of analytic and stochastic theory on (mainly self-similar) fractals, it was also discovered that the same relation holds on some fractals, most prominently on the Sierpi\'nski gasket $\SG$.

-The main goal of this thesis is to provide a general framework for the Einstein relation.
-To achieve this, we consider metric measure spaces $(X,d_X,\mu_X)$, where $(X,d_X)$ is a complete, separable, locally compact, and path-connected metric measure space (not consisting of only a single point) with an everywhere supported Radon measure $\mu_X$ on it.
+The main goal of this article is to provide a general framework for the Einstein relation.
+To achieve this, we consider metric measure spaces $(X,d_X,\mu_X)$, where $(X,d_X)$ is a complete, separable, locally compact, and path-connected metric measure space not consisting of only a single point with an everywhere supported Radon measure $\mu_X$ on it.

-The purpose of the first part is to formally introduce the Hausdorff dimension $\dimh$, the spectral dimension $\dims$ and the walk dimension $\dimw$.
+The purpose of Section~\ref{sec:Dims} is to formally introduce the Hausdorff dimension $\dimh$, the spectral dimension $\dims$ and the walk dimension $\dimw$.
 For $\dimh$, we give a short sketch of its definition and some of its properties, including Hutchinson's theorem on the Hausdorff dimension of self-similar sets in $\IR^n$.
-The walk dimension is first motivated by Weyl's result on the asymptotic growth of the Dirichlet-Laplacian's eigenvalue counting function and then defined for operators $A$ on $L^2(X,\mu_X)$ that satisfy certain conditions.
-These conditions also ensure that there exists an essentially unique Hunt process having $A$ as its inifinitesimal generator.
-The outline of this theory relating processes, operator semigroups, generators and Dirichlet forms is then given in section 3 and 4 before the (local) walk dimension and then the Einstein relation are defined.
+The spectral dimension is first motivated by Weyl's result on the asymptotic growth of the Dirichlet-Laplacian's eigenvalue counting function and then defined for operators $A$ on $L^2(X,\mu_X)$ that satisfy certain conditions.
+These conditions also ensure that there exists an essentially unique Hunt process (that is, a strong Markov process with certain continuity properties, see Subsubsection~\ref{sssec:DFtoMP} below) having $A$ as its infinitesimal generator.
+The outline of this theory relating processes, operator semigroups, generators and Dirichlet forms is then given in Subsection~\ref{ssec:dimw} before the (local) walk dimension and then the Einstein relation are defined.